damemay/GAL/README.md

 - Dynamic PBR shader generation based on materials used within scene

 ## Features from glp not reimplemented yet
-- Skeletons, bones and animations implementation
+- Skeletons, skinning and animations interface
 - 2D text rendering interface
 - Customizing materials and saving data to custom format with zstd compression
 - Bullet3 integration